Liberated Hands

 Liberated Hands or Freed Hands (Befreite Hände) is a 1939 German drama film directed by Hans Schweikart and starring Brigitte Horney, Olga Chekhova and Ewald Balser.
+It was shot at the Bavaria Studios in Munich and on location in Husum and Capri.
+The film's sets were designed by the art director Wilhelm Depenau and Ludwig Reiber.
 It was screened at the 8th Venice International Film Festival.